edangomez/RL-Homework-AML/README.md

 Experiment with different values of $\gamma$ using tabular and DeepQN with bag of words and comment on the influence of these parameter in the results.

+## Report

+Upload a pdf file with your report named LastName_report.pdf.
+Also, upload the code and gifs to the repo